Home

 Photo: Eric Praetzel

-Arrowsmith is the highest mountain in the Beauforts, a mountain range called "Yuts-whol-aht" in the Nuu chah nulth language, which means "walking through the face of the mountains."
-The name describes the ancient trading trail that linked the West to the East Coast of Vancouver Island.
-Cathedral Grove provides a way through the mountain that links two coastal UN Biosphere Reserves while serving as a "Wildlife Corridor" for species such as bears (right).
+Arrowsmith is the highest mountain in the Beauforts, a mountain range called "Yuts–whol–aht" in the Nuu–chah–Nulth language.
+It means "walking through the face of the mountains" and describes the ancient trading trail that linked the West and East Coasts of Vancouver Island.
+Both the aboriginal trail and Cathedral Grove connect two coastal UN Biosphere Reserves while serving as a "Wildlife Corridor" for species such as bears (right).

 Arrowsmith massif was named by Captain G. H. Richards of the Royal Navy, who surveyed much of coastal Vancouver Island and the adjacent mainland in the 1850s prior to colonization in 1858.
 In the early 1900s the Island was surveyed to set up commercial timber blocks.
 These were exploited most voraciously following the advent of industrial logging in the 1940s.
 Today a view from Mt Arrowsmith above Cathedral Grove shows the forest to be a checkerboard of clearcuts (left).